robinclart/quick_response/README.md

 # QuickResponse

 QuickResponse is a **QR Code Generator**.
 It doesn't rely on any image manipulation library.
-Instead it's thin wrapper around the **Google Chart API**.
+Instead it's a thin wrapper around the **Google Chart API**.

 ## Installation